 Welcome to Willis ISD Gifted and Talented!
 Below you will find information on Gifted & Talented, GT curriculum, and the referral process.

-GT students at the secondary level are served in their classrooms (level, Pre-AP, AP, and Dual Credit) through differentiated instruction and assignments.
+GT students at the secondary level are served in their classrooms (level, honors, AP, and Dual Credit) through differentiated instruction and assignments.

 **(Kindergarten students are assessed and placed in the Spring semester)**